Learning to Optimize for Reinforcement Learning

 \subsection{Toward a General-Purpose Learned Optimizer for RL}

-To test the generalization ability of Optim4RL, first we train Optim4RL by running A2C in \bdl and then apply Optim4RL to optimize PPO in four Brax tasks.
-As shown in~\cref{fig:bdl} (a-d), Optim4RL generalizes to ur5e and Humanoid but fails in Ant and Grasp.
-To investigate, we plot the distribution of all agent-gradients in ~\cref{fig:bdl} (e-h).
-Looking into~\cref{fig:bdl} (e), we observe that there is a large overlap between \textit{the support of agent-gradient distribution} in ur5e and the one in \bdl.
-Same for Humanoid but not for Ant or Grasp.
-This aligns with the intuition: a learned optimizer is unlikely to perform well given unseen gradients.
-In other words, \textit{a learned optimizer can only be expected to generalize to tasks with similar agent-gradient distributions}.

-The insight points out a promising approach to learning a general-purpose optimizer for RL: meta-train learned optimizers in multiple RL tasks with various agent-gradient distributions.
-The six gridworlds are designed such that the union of all agent-gradients covers a large range.
-The learned optimizers are meta-trained in these gridworlds and tested in eight Brax tasks.
-We only show the results on four tasks in~\cref{fig:general} while other plots are in the appendix.
-First, we observe that Optim4RL achieves satisfactory performance in these tasks which means the generalization ability of Optim4RL is greatly improved compared with~\cref{fig:bdl}.
-Moreover, Optim4RL surpasses VeLO (the state-of-the-art learned optimizer) in Ant significantly.
-This is a great success since VeLO is trained for $4,000$ TPU-months on thousands of tasks while Optim4RL is only trained in six toy tasks for a few GPU-hours from scratch. \textit{Training a universally applicable learned optimizer for RL tasks is an inherently formidable challenge.
-Our results demonstrate the generalization ability of Optim4RL in complex unseen tasks which is a significant achievement itself, proving the effectiveness of our approach.}
+A general-purpose optimizer should perform well even when the input gradients are at various scales.
+To meta-train a learned general-purpose optimizer, first we design six gridworlds such that the generated agent-gradients in these tasks vary across a wide range.
+To demonstrate the generalization ability of Optim4RL, we then meta-train Optim4RL in these gridworlds with A2C and test it in Brax tasks with PPO.
+As shown in~\cref{fig:general}, Optim4RL achieves satisfactory performance in these tasks, showing a strong generalization ability.
+Note that Optim4RL surpasses VeLO (the state-of-the-art learned optimizer) significantly in Ant.
+This is a great success since VeLO is trained for $4,000$ TPU-months on thousands of tasks while Optim4RL is only trained in six toy tasks for a few GPU-hours.
+Finally, Optim4RL is also competitive compared with classical human-designed optimizers (Adam and RMSProp), even though it is entirely trained from scratch. \textit{Training a universally applicable learned optimizer for RL tasks is an inherently formidable challenge.
+Our results demonstrate the generalization ability of Optim4RL in complex unseen tasks, which is a great achievement in itself, proving the effectiveness of our approach.}